cardboard-iguana/cardboard-iguana.com/notes/use-a-raspberry-pi-4b-as-an-ipad-pro-hacking-accessory.md

 You should now be able to log in using RDP.
 Standard resolutions work well, but HiDPI/Retina is only marginally more responsive than a slideshow.

 As with the dropbear configuration in the previous section, please do *not* set up RDP like I’m presenting here if you’re using a device that’s exposed to a larger network, or worse yet the internet as a whole.
 In the real world, RDP servers should *only* be accessible over SSH, a VPN, or some other secure wrapper — never exposed directly as we’re doing here.
 The reason we can get away with less is (again) because we’re *only* exposing RDP over the usb0 interface, and the *only* other device that ever lives on that network is the iPad.

+NOTE: I use Jump Desktop as my RDP client, rather than Microsoft Remote Desktop — while Microsoft’s offering is overall nicer, Jump Desktop is faster and will connect even when the iPad’s Wi-Fi is disconnected (Microsoft will refuse to connect in this case, even though the Pi is accessible via USB!).

 ## References